ZA

 Families often focus on bank accounts and property.

-Retirement fund benefits can be the fastest meaningful support if handled cleanly.
+Retirement fund and employer-linked benefits can be the fastest meaningful support if handled cleanly.

-Bottom line: Start retirement/employer benefits early.
+Bottom line: Start retirement and employer benefits early.
 It can reduce financial pressure while the estate process runs its course.

 If the deceased ran a business, your first job is stability — your second job is correct authority and clean records.